“Kung Fu Panda 4” Storyline

 Directed by Kirk Harris, Bernie the Dolphin follows Kevin and Holly, played by Logan Allen and Lola Sultan.
 They love splashing and playing with their dolphin friend Bernie and his family.

 But when Bernie goes missing, the kids go looking for him.
-While searching, they discover a real-estate development plan that threatens the baby sea turtles on their favorite beach.
-Both kids try to stop the developers while racing to save Bernie.
+While searching, they discover a real estate development plan that threatens the baby sea turtles on their favorite beach.
+Both kids try to stop the developers as they race to save Bernie.

 This movie is for kids, but parents can watch it, too, if they have the patience for the story’s silliness.
 The film also stars Kevin Sorbo and Patrick Muldoon.